 If a comparison between two estimates is statistically significant, we can be 95% sure that the change reflects reality and is not attributable to chance.

-- for 16/17 year olds has fallen by over three quarters since October to December 2001, the series peak.
+for 16-17 year olds has decreased by just over three quarters since October to December 2001, the series peak.

 The labour market status of young people NEET has changed over time.

 Looking at the timeseries, the unemployment rate increased for 16-24 year olds in the years following the 2008/2009 recession, peaking in 2011.
 This proportion had fallen and remained broadly stable until 2020 when it increased, coinciding with the COVID-19 pandemic.
 The overall unemployment rate for the 16-24 year old population decreased in 2021 to the lowest rate in this series at 4.1% (or 39.2% of the total proportion of 16-24 NEET).